gjlee4921/ElectroNinja/README.md

 - **chat_panel.py**
   Implements a scrollable chat panel for displaying conversation history with adaptive bubble sizing.

+## Prerequisites

+### LTSpice Installation

+Ensure that LTSpice is installed on your system.
+You can download it from the [Analog Devices LTSpice page](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
+This tool is required for simulating and previewing circuit designs.

 ## Installation

 1. **Clone the repository:**